unbit/uwsgi-docs/AttachingDaemons.rst

 uWSGI can easily monitor external processes, allowing you to increase reliability and usability of your multi-tier apps.

-For example you can manage services like memcached, redis, celery, delayed_job or even a dedicate postgresql instance.
+For example you can manage services like Memcached, Redis, Celery, Ruby delayed_job or even dedicated postgresql instances.

-Kind of services
+Kinds of services
-****************
+*****************

 Currently uWSGI supports 3 kinds of processes:

-* directly attached (non daemonized)
+* ``--attach-daemon`` -- directly attached non daemonized processes
-* pidfile governed (both foreground and daemonized)
+* ``--smart-attach-daemon`` -- pidfile governed (both foreground and daemonized)
 * pidfile governed with daemonization management

 The first category allows you to directly attach processes to the uWSGI master.
 When the master dies or it is reloaded this processes are destroyed.
 This is the best choice for services that must be flushed whenever the app is restarted.

 Pidfile governed processes can survive master death/reload as long as pidfile of those processes is available (and matches a valid pid).
-This is the best choice for processes requiring longer persistence and for which a brutal kill could mean loss of datas (like databases).
+This is the best choice for processes requiring longer persistence and for which a brutal kill could mean loss of data (like databases).

 The last kind of processes is an 'expansion' of the second one.
 If your process does not support daemonization or writing to pidfile you can let the master do the hard work.
-Very few daemons/applications requires that feature, but it could be useful for tiny prototype applications or simply bad-designed ones.
+Very few daemons/applications require this feature, but it could be useful for tiny prototype applications or simply bad-designed ones.

 Examples
 ********